joelager/Semiconductor-photoelectrochemistry/README.md

 In contrast to approach of Reichman (see other notebook), recombination in the space charge region is not considered.
 Instead, recombination at a surface state is added to the model.

-he Jupyter notebook `Peter PEC model Part III` adapts analyses in
+The Jupyter notebook `Peter PEC model Part III` adapts analyses in
 > Li, J.; Peter, L. M. Surface Recombination at Semiconductor Electrodes Part III.
 Steady-State and Intensity Modulated Photocurrent response.
 [J. Electroanal.
 Chem.
 Interfacial Electrochem.
 1985, 193, 27–47](https://linkinghub.elsevier.com/retrieve/pii/0022072885850506).

 In this analysis, current to/from the bands and the surface state is considered, allowing full JV curves to be simulated in steady state and as a function of modulation frequency.